 The upper intermediate level learner may be very communicative and have a reasonably rich vocabulary.
 However, they continue to make both pronunciation and grammar errors which lower level learners might typically make.
 These errors continue to crop up regardless of the amount of effort and time dedicated to correcting them.

 As I have discovered in recent years, teachers feel helpless in situations where the learner continues to make the same errors.

 I have many communicative, eager and committed Polish learners of English.
 Honestly, it’s always been a pleasure to teach them.
 As I have a reasonable knowledge of Polish, I tend to recognise the errors Polish learners of English make as a result of negative language transfer.
 Negative language transfer, or negative language interference, occurs when differences between the structures of two languages cause systematic errors in the learning of the L2.
-Unfortunately, many of these errors have become fossilised.
+Sadly, many of these errors have become fossilised.
 Drawing the learner’s attention to these fossilised errors after class, or correcting them while they are speaking, are fruitless tactics when it comes to cutting the errors out for good.

 While it’s true that fossilised errors generally don't affect the listener’s comprehension of a message, this is no excuse for the teacher to sit back and relax, and let the errors keep rolling in.
 Worryingly, the learner may not even be aware of his or her fossilised errors.
 Hence, the teacher has to step in.